 Jenny Siqin Ding

-Heterogeneous Beliefs and Cyclical Labor Market Dynamics (JMP)
+Inaccurate Beliefs and Cyclical Labor Market Dynamics (JMP)

 Consumption Upgrading and Wage Inequality